-While kids automatically must have guardians, the same is not true for adults.
-If an adult needs assistance managing his affairs, guardianship proceedings must be initiated.
-Pyke & Associates, P.C. can help with this process.
-Our Atlanta, GA guardianship lawyers can also provide assistance in arguing against guardianship; exercising your rights and fulfilling obligations as a guardian; or finding alternatives so guardianship may never become necessary for you.
+While it is required that children are automatically provided guardianship, if an adult needs assistance managing his affairs, guardianship proceedings must also be initiated.
+That’s where we come in.
+Pyke & Associates, P.C. can provide assistance with the guardianship process.
+We can help you contend against guardianship, exercise your rights and equip you with instructions on fulfilling obligations as a guardian, or find alternatives so guardianship may never become a necessity for you.

-Give us a call at 770-507-2500 to learn more about the ways in which we can offer assistance with all legal matters related to guardianship and to find out answers to common questions including:
+Give us a call at 770-507-2500 to learn more about the many ways in which we can offer assistance with all legal matters related to guardianship.
+During the call, you can also find out answers to questions such as: